-Divest Princeton is a coalition of students, faculty, staff and alumni calling on Princeton University to fully and urgently divest our endowment from fossil fuel companies and reinvest responsibly.
+Divest Princeton is a coalition of students, faculty, staff and alumni calling on Princeton University to FULLY and urgently divest our endowment from fossil fuel companies and reinvest responsibly.
+Divest Princeton calls for FULL dissociation from fossil fuel companies to achieve fossil free research and an end to recruitment on campus by fossil fuel companies.

-Princeton has $1.7 billion of fossil fuel holdings which is 4.5% of the endowment.
+In March, 2022, Princeton had $1.7 billion of fossil fuel holdings which was 4.5% of the endowment.
 Over the last 5 years, approximately 50 fossil-fuel related companies have recruited on campus and the University has received $26.2 million in funding research from eleven oil and gas companies, with most of that coming from Exxon-Mobil and BP.

 We are not the first group to urge Princeton to divest from fossil fuels.
 See a timeline of past and ongoing fossil fuel divestment action at Princeton and our progress here.